metosin/compojure-api/README.md

     (GET "/ping" [] (ok {:ping "pong"}}))))
 ```

-### Routes
+## Routes

-Instead of using [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki), one can use enchanced versions found in `compojure.api.routes` and `compojure.api.core` namespaces.
-The latter has tuned versions of Compojure's http-method functions with `*` in the end (`GET*`, `POST*` etc.) to denote that they are not interchangable with the original Compojure versions.
+You can use either [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki) or the enchanced versions found from this lib.
+Enchanced versions work as an drop-in-replacement from their Compojure counterparts.
+Some macros have `*` in their name (`GET*`, `POST*`) denoting a special syntax not compatible with the original version.

-For ease of development there is a `compojure.api.sweet` namespace acting as a public entry point for all of the stuff mentioned earlier.
+For ease of development there is a `compojure.api.sweet` namespace acting as a entry point for most of the functions and macros in this lib.

-A sample application with `compojure.api.sweet`:
+### sample application using `compojure.api.sweet`

 ```clojure
 (require '[ring.util.http-response :refer :all])